 Know Before You Go

-The church is open to the public on Wednesday evenings at 7:00 p.m. for philosophical discussions.
+The church is open to the public on Wednesday evenings at 7:00 p.m. for philosophical readings and discussions, but appointments must be made ahead of time.